5 Expert Tips To Protect Your Skin and Scalp From Sun Damage

-The sun may be 94 million miles away from us, that doesn't stop its rays from warming and tanning our skin as we happily lounge under the sky.
+The sun may be 94 million miles away from us, but that doesn't stop its rays from warming and tanning our skin as we happily lounge under the sky.
 However, this innocent sunbathing has consequences if we aren't careful.
 More than the discomfort of a sunburn, the sun's ultraviolet rays can cause skin cancer, accelerate aging and promote fine lines.

-All that damage can happen in as little as 15 minutes, according to the Centers for Disease Control and Prevention, or CDC.
+All that damage can happen in as little as 15 minutes, according to the Centers for Disease Control and Prevention, CDC.
 That's why it's so important to protect your skin and scalp on a daily basis.